 - participation in running therapeutic or support groups on issues such as anxiety management and enhancing happiness.

-We will notify applicants by email or letter for interviews by the Placement Coordinator by 14 October 2018.
+We will notify applicants by email for interviews by the Placement Coordinator by 16 October 2020.
 We will accept late applications, but only if we cannot fill positions from first round applications.

-Interviews take place on the campus for which the applicant is being considered for potential placement.
-Potential supervisors conduct interviews, which run for about 30 minutes.
+Interviews will likely be conducted via video (Microsoft Teams) and candidates will be interviewed by their potential supervisor for the campus for which the applicant is being considered for potential placement (which will become relevant upon returning to face to face delivery).
+Interviews run for about 30 minutes.
 The interview involves: questions, a 10-minute role play, and an opportunity for applicants to ask questions too.